OGalo8/Calculator/README.md

 - Toggle button color (maybe there is already an option for this.
 All colors should reset with reboot function)
 - Show only 2 decimal places per result.
 - Limit the maximum number of digits available OR reduce the size of the font in the display

+- BUG when pressing . after =

+\*A flag has been added for when the user press the = button